Pranav-2301/CipherDecryptor-Trio/README.md

 ## Acknowledgements

-Special thanks to all the contributors who have invested their time and expertise into refining the "CipherDecryptor-Trio" project:
+Special thanks to all the contributors who have invested their time and expertise into refining the "Shift Cipher Cryptanalysis" project:

 - Harshit Rajpal
 - Pranav Ghildiyaal